breuera/tsunami_lab/docs/UserDoc/2_FiniteVolumeDiscretization.rst

   }

 We Activated Github Actions to run the tests on every push and pull request (literally just activated it, no changes to the yaml were made).
-We also integrated Doxygen into our ReadTheDocs Documentation.
+We also integrated Doxygen into our Sphinx Documentation and pushing it automatically to ReadTheDocs.

 2.1 Shock and Rarefaction Waves
 -------------------------------

 Implemented shock-shock and rare-rare Problems in /setups.
-They are mainly the same as the Dam Break setup, but with the same waterheight on both sides but different momentums.
+They are mainly the same as the Dam Break setup, but with the same waterheight and opposite momenta on both sides.

 .. code:: c++